 Bus Rapid Transit projects

-- The D Line on Chicago and Emerson-Fremont Avenues will be constructed in 2021-2022, pending full project funding.
+- The METRO D Line on Chicago and Emerson-Fremont Avenues will open Dec.
+3, 2022.

-- The B Line on Lake Street / Marshall Avenue is advancing through project planning.
+- The METRO B Line on Lake Street and Marshall and Selby avenues is advancing through project planning and is scheduled to open in 2024.

 Metro Transit is currently studying more potential lines for implementation by 2040 through Network Next.